 What are the consequences of not submitting my CPD records?

-If you are not compliant with the CPD Program, you are subject to an administrative suspension.
+If you are not compliant with the CPD Program, you may be struck from the APEGNB Registry.

 This means that you may not practice or use the title P.Eng./P.Geo. until you fulfilled the requirements of the program, which is a responsibility of membership.